universe-builders/universe-builders.github.io/void-survivors/index.md

 The following persona's are the focus for marketing efforts.

+🤳 **Persona: Streamer**\
+The streamer is a Twitch streamer who is playing social multiplayer games, who is engaging with their audience through their feedback, their reaction to events in the stream, and ideally have experimented with playing games with their audience.

-🤝 **Persona: Community Member**\
+🤝 **Persona: Social Gamer**\
-The community member is someone who is looking to socialize, interact, and fit in with a community.
+The social gamer is someone who is looking to socialize, interact, and fit in with a community.
+They want to feel integrated within community and are looking to cooperate and compete within it.

 👉 **Persona: Community Organizer**\
 The community organizer is someone who is always looking for games they can play with their friends, family, or community.